 - Low self-esteem: Staying in a bad relationship will break you emotionally, making you feel you are not good enough, and your partner is an angel for putting up with you.
 Such negative thoughts also cause people to stay in bad relationships.

 - The obligation of children: Some couples stay in bad relationships for the sake of their kids.
 They feel that by staying together, they are giving their children a complete family.
-But they fail to notice the emotional turmoil the kids go through because of their fights.

 You could be staying in a bad relationship due to any one of these reasons, or simply because you love your partner.
 If you have decided to stay in that relationship, then you must know how to deal with it and make it work.
 More about it next.